danieljwilson/obsidian/Personal/peerScholar psya01 2020.md

 >Where exactly

 >You did a good job of thoroughly addressing specific issues in your peers papers along with actionable suggestions.
 Well done.

+> You need to provide specific examples of where improvements can be made as well as what those improvements might be.

+>It was clear that you made an effort in your comments, however many were vague and lacked specific critiques and suggestions.